 These events are designed to support you in your studies and help you make the most of your time here.

-We’ll tell you well in advance about the external experts who come to share their insights and wisdom during lunchtime dialogues and evening seminars.
-It’s definitely worth attending these events to enhance and widen your learning.
+We’ll tell you well in advance about the external experts who are invited to share their insights and wisdom during lunchtime dialogues and evening seminars.
+It’s definitely worth tuning in via Bloomsbury Radio to listen to these events to enhance and widen your learning.
 Past speakers include Philippa Drew OBE, a human rights activist and Dai Powell OBE who is the Chief Executive of Hackney Community Transport.

-To learn more about our External Speaker Programme email email@example.com
+To learn more about our External Speaker Programme, visit Let’s Grow or email email@example.com